1. Do you really have an open script submissions policy?

 If your play has had an amateur production or rehearsed reading but wasn't commissioned by or attached to another organisation, send it in!
 Unfortunately, we can’t consider any plays currently under commission or attached to other organisations.

 If your play has already received a run elsewhere and you are interested in it being performed at the Traverse, you might like to submit the production as part of our year-round programme.
-More information can be found in our Visiting Companies section
+More information can be found in our Partner Companies section

 6. Can I submit more than one script annually or re-submit the same script in future?